BIATeam/BIADocs/docs/40-DeveloperGuide/30-WorkerService/10-DelegateJobToWorker.md

 ## Usage
 ### Create the job
-In the Application layer (this layer is share with the worker service) create the job classe in the Job folder.
+In the Application layer (this layer is share with the worker service) create the job class in the Job folder.
 ``` csharp
 namespace [YourCompanyName].[YourProjectName].Application.Job
 {